 I thought Hoot and other books by Carl Hiaasan would be better for my son next year when he’s in 5th grade but his friends are reading and loving the books now so I persuaded my son to start with Hoot which is one of my favorite books!
 My son’s friends were also reading Percy Jackson and Harry Potter in 1st grade and 2nd grade when I was trying to keep my son in early chapter books and picture books (unsuccessfully).
-The power of peer pressure (but here in a good way!). [chapter book, ages 10 and up]
+The power of peer pressure (but here in a good way!). [middle grade, ages 10 and up]

 Olympians graphic novel series by George O’Connor

 I like Greek mythology and learning about the gods.
 I can read two of these books in one sitting.

 My son received this graphic novel series for Christmas and we are really enjoying learning yet another layer of Greek myths.
 George O’Connor’s graphics are dark which is a nice contrast to the Percy Jackson series and he focuses on bringing out details of lesser-known myths all tied around one Olympian god per book.
 It’s a really great series! [graphic novel series, ages 9 and up]